AnshSancheti/us-voter-turnout/README.md

 voter-turnout/
 ├── data/           # Raw CSV files (not served)
-├── etl/            # Python scripts for data cleaning and normalization ├── docs/           # Site root (used locally and for GitHub Pages) │   └── data/       # Processed JSON for production ├── README.md       # Project documentation
+├── etl/            # Python scripts for data cleaning and normalization ├── docs/           # Site root (static frontend used locally or for any static host) │   └── data/       # Processed JSON for production ├── README.md       # Project documentation
 └── requirements.txt # Python dependencies